 - Yvonne (played by Melody Butiu) and Manny (played by Joey Guila), Joe’s married aunt and uncle, who can be boisterous and opinionated at family events, but these spouses generally get along with everyone in the family.
-Yvonne and Manny (who is Susan’s brother) try to stay out of the feud between Susan and Teresa.
+Yvonne and Manny (who is the brother of Susan and Teresa) try to stay out of the feud between Susan and Teresa.

 - Arthur (played by Rodney To), Joe’s eccentric bachelor uncle, who works as a mailman and likes to keep a secret arsenal of weapons hidden in his clothes.
 (You can bet that this weapons stash will be used for slapstick comedy in the movie.)

 Eugene told Joe that Eugune’s new business venture would be a taco truck.
 But after Eugene took Joe’s money, Eugene changed his mind and decided the truck (which Eugene has named Hypetruck) would sell the latest fad games and toys.
 Bizarrely, Eugene also wants to sell trendy designer clothes and high-priced athletic shoes from the truck, without thinking that the image-conscious target customers for this type of apparel wouldn’t want to tackily buy these items from a truck.
 Joe isn’t happy when he finds out about this “bait and switch” scam that Eugene pulled on him.